r-makarov/cns2025tutorial/README.md

 git clone https://github.com/r-makarov/cns2025tutorial.git
 ```

-2. Follow the [setup instructions](setup.md) to prepare your environment.

-3. Explore the Jupyter notebooks in the `notebooks` directory.
+2. Explore the Jupyter notebooks in the `notebooks` directory.
+Alternatively, upload the notebooks to Google colab and run them there.

 ## Prerequisites

-- Python 3.8+
+- Python 3.10+
 - Jupyter Notebook or JupyterLab
 - Basic knowledge of computational neuroscience principles
 - Familiarity with Python programming